shaunkh/shaunkh.github.io/README.md

 ### `npm run deploy`

-Deploy it to GH Pages
+Deploy it to GitHub Pages